lsaravia/CriticalGlobalForest/Notes.md

 dominant dynamics.
 They each entail distinct system transactions, superposition, and interdependence, respectively.

-Thus,
-Gaussian distributions emerge from systems whose observables are subject to vast arrays of relatively weak, additive, and inde- pendently acting perturbations: component-dominant systems.
+Gaussian distributions emerge from systems whose observables are subject to vast arrays of relatively weak, additive, and independently acting perturbations: component-dominant systems.

 Interaction-dominant dynamics are associated with systems that entail tightly coupled processes spanning a wide range of temporal or spatial scales, including fractal systems.
-They refer to systems that entail multiplicative and/or interde- pendent feedback transactions among the processes that govern the system’s dynamics
+They refer to systems that entail multiplicative and/or interdependent feedback transactions among the processes that govern the system’s dynamics

-Of course,
-power law scaling alone is not sufficient to establish criticality.
+Power law scaling alone is not sufficient to establish criticality.
 That said, self-organization and critical behavior are generally accepted as plausible working hypotheses with the observation of non-trivial scaling in complex biological systems

+Systems in which the effects of feedback are negligible but that are still governed by multiplicative interactions exhibit lognormal instead of power law dispersion

+At one extreme, there is the Gaussian distribution, a signature of weak unsystematic additive interactions among independent, random variables.
+At the other extreme, there is the heavy-tailed inverse power-law, the signature distribution of interdependent feedback dynamics.
+The moderately skewed lognormal stands between these two extremes; it arises from multiplicative interactions among independent variables.

+However, no matter their original form, variables conforming to the majority of common statistical distributions are attracted to the Gaussian shape in the case of unsystematic summation, the lognormal in the case of unsystematic multiplication, and the power law in the case of amplification contingent on interdependent feedback operations.
+Since complex systems likely entail many processes, operating across many time scales, the subset of distributions discussed here represent a plausible entry point for scientific investigation.

 --------------
 @Clauset2009